omseven/ESP8266/Tools/README.md

 ===========
 ![esp updater 2](https://user-images.githubusercontent.com/16634570/31322862-d43a7f44-acab-11e7-9bfd-73eaaf91eb33.png)

-This program is for uploading the prepared and compiled files on ESP8266 serie modules and matching boards such as NodeMCU, Wemos, etc.
+This program is for uploading the prepared and compiled files on ESP8266 series modules and matching boards such as NodeMCU, Wemos, etc.

 > **Some features:**
 >- Support bin file